Derivatives house category:

 - OTC client clearer of the year

 An award for FX prime brokers.
-Pitches should focus on organisation and governance, pricing and financial resources consumption, technology, as well as the ability to support less vanilla client needs.
+Pitches should focus on organisation and governance, risk management, pricing and financial resources consumption, technology, as well as the ability to support less vanilla client needs.

 Firms pitching for these awards should be able to show (and be willing to discuss in detail) a track record of work on derivatives- and risk-related cases/topics, including work related to post-crisis markets reform and/or prudential regulation.